-Returning to the three-body case, then we do not expect the potential $V$ as defined in (\ref{three-body potential full}) to be smooth on $\overline{\mathbb{R}^{n}}$ in general.
-Thus, the scattering calculus is no longer suitable for the study of $P$, since the latter does not belong to it.
-To resolve this problem, an important observation made by Vasy in \cite{AndrasThesis} is to consider the blow-up
+In the three-body case, the potential $V$ defined in (\ref{three-body potential full}) is not smooth on $\overline{\mathbb{R}^{n}}$ in general.
+Thus, the scattering calculus is no longer suitable for the study of $P$, since $P$ is no longer a scattering operator.
+To overcome this obstacle, an important observation made by Vasy in \cite{AndrasThesis} is to consider the blow-up